 » A b o u t N a t a s h a »

-I have always dived deep into my imagination for amusement, solace, and as a means of expressing myself through creativity.
-An avid creator and storyteller from an early age, my initial interest in illustration veered towards a more generalist career in graphic design.
+I have always dived deep into my imagination for amusement, solace, and as a means of expressing myself.
+I was an avid creator and storyteller from an early age.

 At the age of 16 I was accepted onto a design course at the Birmingham Institute of Art and Design where I progressed onto the BA(HONS) in Visual Communication, graduating in the mid-1990's.
 I have been a self-employed graphic designer since 2003.

 Painting and drawing took a backseat for many years until I felt urged to experiment in new methods of artistic self-expression as a form of therapy.
 In 2013 I dared to take my first music lesson learning to play the drum kit.

 Having found a true passion for rhythm, I play various drums and percussion and have a taste for world music and tribal beats, which proved to be the unplanned root of my spiritual meditation.
 I practise shamanic journeying and am a member of a local shamanic drum group.

 The true artist in me re-emerged in April 2019 when I walked into a local arts shop and on a whim bought a set of Indian inks and a pad of watercolour paper.
 For months I spent my spare time divided between painting, drumming and meditating.
 The works on this website are the result of one random thought: "I wonder what will happen if I try drawing while meditating?".